Click on the Indicators below for More Information

 Time Series

-Billion dollar disasters in Alaska only began to occur after 2000, but the last 5 years of data indicates the number of storms has begun to deviate from historical patterns of events, but there is no trend in the number of disasters.
+Billion dollar disasters in Alaska only began to occur after 2000, but the last 5 years of data indicates the number of storms has begun to deviate from historical patterns of events, and there is an increasing trend in the number of disasters.

 Indicator Source Information: